Skip to main content

 Rasika Dugal as Iravati is like a mystery that unfolds at its best.
 A character that creates a sense of puzzle and a certain charm that surely reminds you of Irene Adler.
 The moment she steps into the frame, it seems like Shekhar has lost all his clues and cases somewhere in the air.
 The only woman who caught his attention along his dramatic ride.
 And yes she is the only one who can outsmart the sharp Shekhar and leave us in awe.

 Kaushik Sen as Laha is a character who you know is not a match to Shekhar's intellect but you know that without him the series will surely feel incomplete.
 No matter who solves the case at the end you sure will be rooting for him.
 This character is surely going to remind you of the clumsy cop Lestrade who surely is not to be missed.
-Shernaz Patel as Mrs. H will surely remind you of Mrs. Hudson is the perfect housekeeper and keeps Shekhar down to earth.
-Not to forget Kriti Kulhari who plays Mumtaz leaves you puzzling till the end.
+Shernaz Patel as Mrs. H will surely remind you of Mrs. Hudson the perfect housekeeper who keeps Shekhar down to earth.
+Not to forget Kriti Kulhari as Mumtaz who leaves you puzzling till the end.

 The makers Rohan Sippy and Sriijit Mukherjee have perfectly blended the original series by infusing exact Bengali seasoning in it.
 Whenever there is a mention of Calcutta Rabindranath Tagore is a necessary element.
 In this plot, too Tagore becomes an essential and plays a major part in the events of disclosure.
 The hype around the character 'M' leaves you guessing till the end with a twist that leaves you spellbound.